bagelquant/bagelquant.github.io/_posts/2024-11-24-create-your-python-package.md

 tomatoes = "spam:main_tomatoes"
 ```

-You can see in this file, it contains all the information about the project, dependencies, authors, maintainers, description, license, keywords, classifiers, optional dependencies, urls, scripts, gui-scripts, and entry-points.
-And really easy to read and manage.
+This file contains all the essential information about your project: dependencies, authors, maintainers, description, license, keywords, classifiers, optional dependencies, URLs, scripts, GUI scripts, and entry points.
+It is easy to read and manage.

-## Project structure
+## Project Structure Example

-Sample project structure:
+A typical project structure might look like this:

 ```plaintext
 spam-eggs/